 One fabric?
 Yes.
 I printed some hexagons with the sewing lines on the back of the fabric and some hexagons with the sewing lines on the front.
 Since it was going to be hung with the back showing, it was important to be able to identify the front of the fabric in some of the shapes.

-I used one of the worksheets in the Hexagon Quilt Design Book ($10 or free) to create a simple design that would fit the frame.
-The math is slightly more complicated for hexagons than for square blocks but the info in the design book makes it as easy as possible.
+I used one of the worksheets in the Hexagon Quilt Design Book to create a simple design that would fit the frame.
+The math is slightly more complicated for hexagons than for square blocks, but the info in the design book makes it as easy as possible.

-I needed to stay organized for chain piecing by machine.
-For this design, I decided that sewing rows of hexagons would work the best.
+I needed to stay organized for chain piecing by machine, so I decided to make this design by sewing rows of hexagons.

-Once all the rows were assembled, I joined the rows by hand with “continuous stitching”—turning a corner at the end of every seam.
+Once all the rows were assembled, I joined them by hand with “continuous stitching,” turning a corner at the end of every seam.

-I could sew a row in less than 20 minutes with two lengths of thread—a simple running stitch with back stitches.
+With two lengths of thread, I could sew a row in less than 20 minutes using a simple running stitch with back stitches.
 Continuous stitching is demonstrated in detail in the Hexagon Quilt Design Book.

 Choosing the fabric, getting organized, chain piecing the rows, hand piecing, pressing, and framing only took a couple of days.